baldwin-agency/magento2-module-less-js-compiler/README.md

 - The _older_ server is a server which is in constant use and has older software installed on it.
 - The _newer_ server is a new server which currently receives no traffic and has al the sparkly new software versions installed (at the time of writing).
 - The _older-local_ machine is a 2011 Macbook Pro (HDD has been upgraded to SSD, no vagrant or docker, just native software using Macports)
-- The _newer-local_ machine is a 2017 Macbook Pro (native software using Homebrew)
+- The _newer-local_ machine is a 2017 Macbook Pro (native software using Homebrew or Macports)

 ### Results